Daniel E. Cooper, M.D.

-Dr. Cooper was recently honored to receive the 2013 Jerry “Hawk” Rhea Award, which is presented annually by the National Football League’s Athletic Trainers Society to whom they consider to be the outstanding team physician in the NFL.
+Dr. Cooper was honored to receive the 2013 Jerry “Hawk” Rhea Award, which is presented annually by the National Football League’s Athletic Trainers Society to whom they consider to be the outstanding team physician in the NFL.
 In addition, he received the Excellence in Research Award from the American Orthopaedic Society for Sports Medicine for his post-graduate research related to graft strength for ACL surgery in the knee.

 Dr. Cooper was named one of the Top 50 Knee Surgeons in America by Becker’s Healthcare Review.
 He has been elected by his physician peers to D Magazine’s annual edition of “Best Doctors in Dallas” 30 times, and has been listed numerous times by America’s Best Doctors and Texas Super Doctors.
 He was recently elected into the “Best Doctors Hall of Fame.”

-Dr. Cooper is a leading contributor and Scientific Advisory Board member to the Multi-center ACL Revision Study (MARS), which was awarded the 2019 Kappa Delta Award for best research in orthopedics by the American Academy of Orthopedic Surgeons, as well as the American Orthopedic Society for Sports Medicine’s prestigious 2014 O’Donoghue Award for the best clinical research in sports medicine.
-Over his career in sports medicine, Dr. Cooper has received four different national awards for excellence in research.
+Dr. Cooper is a leading contributor and Scientific Advisory Board member to the Multi-center ACL Revision Study (MARS), which was awarded the 2019 Kappa Delta Award for best research in orthopaedics by the American Academy of Orthopaedic Surgeons, as well as the American Orthopaedic Society for Sports Medicine’s prestigious 2014 O’Donoghue Award for the best clinical research in sports medicine.
+Over his career in sports medicine, Dr. Cooper has received four different national awards for excellence in research related to ACL surgery.

 RESEARCH AND PUBLICATIONS: